U.S. storm Arthur to pack hurricane winds by July 4 holiday

 North Carolina Governor Pat McCrory declared a state of emergency on Wednesday for 25 eastern counties to help prepare for possible damage.

-Arthur was forecast to become a hurricane as soon as Thursday as it gained strength east of Florida's northeast coast, the NHC said.
+Arthur was expected to become a hurricane on Wednesday night or Thursday as it passes well east of Florida's northeast coast, the NHC said.
 A tropical storm becomes a hurricane when top sustained winds reach 74 mph (119 kph).

-The storm remained out at sea with maximum sustained winds of 70 mph (113 kph) on Thursday, about 140 miles (230 km) south-southeast of Charleston, South Carolina, the Miami-based weather forecasters said.
+The storm remained out at sea with maximum sustained winds of 70 mph (113 kph) on Wednesday, about 180 miles (290 km) south-southeast of Charleston, South Carolina, the Miami-based weather forecasters said on Wednesday night.

 Arthur could be packing Category 1 hurricane-force winds of 85 mph (135 kph) when the outer bands brush the Carolinas on Thursday and Friday before weakening, according to forecasters.